-So how did I get from feeling awkward during worship to falling absolutely in love with singing to my Savior?
+So how did I get from feeling awkward during worship to falling absolutely in love with singing to my Saviour?
 One simple thing.
 I turned my eyes up.

 When I learned that worship wasn’t about how bad my voice sounded and got over the fact that it didn’t really matter if I was standing or sitting at all, I found that my view of worship did a 180 degree turn.
 Worship was not a time to let my eyes wander around the sanctuary, or staring at the ground, thinking only about how awkward I felt.
 But instead, it was a time where my eyes could look to Jesus and praise Him for what He has done.
 Naturally, I wanted to lift my arms and close my eyes, so my only focus was on Him.

 Now, every Sunday, I am filled with joy when the worship team at my church asks us to stand with them and sing.
-I smile until my cheeks hurt when they play my favorite songs (which is usually every song hehe!).
-And I am overwhelmed with love for my sweet Savior, as I seek to praise Him more and more.
+I smile until my cheeks hurt when they play my favourite songs (which is usually every song hehe!).
+And I am overwhelmed with love for my sweet Saviour, as I seek to praise Him more and more.

-But, beyond that, I want to share a bit about some of my favorite worship songs and how the lyrics have impacted me.
+But, beyond that, I want to share a bit about some of my favourite worship songs and how the lyrics have impacted me.